Go Back

 Notes

+Ensure your filling is thick enough; if it's too runny, add more grated coconut.
+Seal edges tightly to avoid leakage while baking.
 Leftovers can be stored at room temperature for up to 3 days.
-Assemble unbaked rolls in advance and refrigerate for up to 24 hours or freeze for up to 3 months.
+Assemble unbaked rolls ahead of time and refrigerate for up to 24 hours or freeze for up to 3 months.

 Tried this recipe?